Search our site

 The now familiar expression ‘long Covid' first emerged in May 2020, coined by individuals to make sense of, and draw attention to, the persistent and complex symptoms they were experiencing in the wake of infection with Covid.

 Since then, an astonishing 203 symptoms, involving 10 organ systems, have been linked to the condition.
-The most common among these being fatigue and cognitive dysfunction, while exercise, mental activity and stress have proved key triggers.
+The most common among these are fatigue and cognitive dysfunction, while exercise, mental activity and stress have proved key triggers.

 While ‘long Covid' was initially dismissed, leaving patients feeling misunderstood and overlooked, identifying the symptoms and causes of long Covid has now become a major focus of research worldwide.